pradeepan02/pradeepan02/README.md

 ## 🚀 **What I Do**
 - **Full Stack Development**: Building end-to-end web applications with modern frameworks and tools.
 - **AI Engineering**: Designing and deploying machine learning models, NLP systems, and AI-driven solutions.
-- **DevOps & Cloud**: Automating deployments, managing infrastructure, and leveraging cloud platforms like AWS, GCP, and Azure.
-- **Open Source Contributor**: Actively contributing to open-source projects and sharing knowledge with the community.

 ---